Our fully online all modules courses

 Assessed teaching practice on DELTA Module Two can take place in an online teaching environment, or via remote assessment.
 (Cambridge Assessment announcement) Click here to view the announcement.
 Read more details below:

 N.B.
 You do not need a local tutor for Module 2 teaching assessments

 Online webinars to teach you the content

-The online course is a part-time one and online instruction covers input for Modules 1 & 2 as well as introductory sessions for many of the Module 3 options within attendance dates, but candidates may choose to take each Module separately.
+The online course is a part-time one and online instruction covers input for Modules 1 & 2 as well as introductory sessions for many of the Module 3 options within attendance dates.

 The course is taught in an integrated way as there is a great amount of overlap in the topics covered for each module.